ConnorTPhoenix/ConnorTPhoenix.github.io/_posts/SAT_data.md

         Verbal: ModeResult(mode=array([562]), count=array([3]))
         Math: ModeResult(mode=array([499]), count=array([6]))

-These results support our hunch that there was more variability in the Math scores compared to Verbal.
+The biggest take away from these measures is that the STANDARD DEVIATION supports our hunch that there is more variability in the Math (std=35.7) scores compared to Verbal (std=32.9).

+Also, given that the MEAN > MEDIAN for each numeric column, there is a positive skew to each distribution.
+However, it is not clear this is a significant level of skewness.

 ##Data Visualization